 Factual Reporting: VERY HIGH

 Founded in 1963, The Institute of Electrical and Electronics Engineers (IEEE) is a professional association for electronic engineering and electrical engineering.
-It is the world’s largest association of technical professionals with more than 423,000 members in over 160 countries around the world.
+It is the world’s largest association of technical professionals, with more than 423,000 members in over 160 countries worldwide.
 The current executive director is Stephen Welby.